harshit-cc/2.9-react-axios/lesson-old.md

       console.log(error.message);
     });
 }
+apiPost();
 ```
-There is no need to supply any parameter to the POST command for now as the ID will be
+There is no need to supply any parameter to the POST command as the ID will be
 created automatically by the backend.

-### Part 3: HTTP PUT Command
+### Step 4: HTTP PUT Command

 To edit an existing record in the database, you must provide:
 - a valid ID of the record